Why (and How) to Be a Better Listener in Your Relationship

 How to do it: Clarify what your partner is saying by asking them what they said or repeating back to your partner what you think they said.
 You can do this with phrases such as, “So what you are saying is…,” “Can I make sure I understand?” and “Can you say that again?”

-The goal: This is really about make sure your partner feels that you not only get what they are saying but why they are saying it.
-You need to make sure your partner knows that you really get who they are and why they think and act the way they do and that you respect and value them.
+The goal: This is really about making sure your partner feels that you not only get what they are saying but why they are saying it.
+You need to make sure your partner knows that you really get who they are and why they think the way they do and that you respect and value them.

 The goal: This is about letting your partner know they are loved and supported and that you are there for them.